EllipticBike38/flutter_application_2/README.md

-# 🇬🇧 Configuration of The Exquisite Flutter Application: A Guide for the Discerning Gentleman Developer
+# :uk: Configuration of The Exquisite Flutter Application: A Guide for the Discerning Gentleman Developer

 Dearest developer, as you find yourself upon the cusp of a grand adventure in the sophisticated world of Flutter, permit me to furnish you with the knowledge most refined and sagacious, a knowledge befitting your noble station.